 For nearly 20 years, Joy Noel Baumgartner has focused much of her research on interventions that promote equitable access to reproductive health services and HIV testing in low and middle-income countries, primarily in sub-Saharan Africa.
-Such efforts have been designed with the hope that if young people are aware of and have more opportunities to receive health services, the more likely they will see health providers regularly later in life and maintain better health.
+Such efforts have been designed to make young people more aware of the opportunities to receive health services with the hope that they will see health providers regularly later in life and maintain better health.

-Nevertheless, researchers have learned that adolescents, especially those at greatest risk of unintended pregnancies or sexually transmitted infections, don’t often take the initiative to visit a health clinic on their own, said Baumgartner, a Wallace Kuralt Early Career Distinguished Scholar who joined the School’s faculty in January.
+Nevertheless, researchers have learned that adolescents, especially those at greatest risk of unintended pregnancies or sexually transmitted infections, don’t often take the initiative to visit a health clinic on their own, said Baumgartner, a Wallace Kuralt Early Career Distinguished Scholar.

 However, based on findings from a recently completed pilot study, Baumgartner and her research collaborators at Muhimbili University of Health and Allied Sciences (MUHAS) in Tanzania, think they may have discovered a more effective way of tackling this challenge.
 Rather than waiting on younger patients to potentially seek out services, community health clinics should partner with local schools to bring entire classrooms of students in for wellness visits.